Looking for an unbiased Paperform review? Keep reading.

 Use the icons at the side of the form to add a photo, video, spacer, or question:

-You might notice that the interface has a similar concept to WordPress Gutenburg editor; using blocks to add images, questions, and breaks.
+You might notice that the interface has a similar concept to the WordPress Gutenburg editor, using blocks to add images, questions, and breaks.
 This makes it extremely easy to use if you’re already familiar with WordPress.

 4. Configure your form

 After you’ve designed your form, it’s time to set up how your form actually works.